LaurenDarrimon/srjc-museum-app/README.md

 The context provider CountProvider gives acess to the game's React Context API (information and functions from src/utils/GameContext.js) to all the components within it.

-Uses React Context to track user's place in the game.
-Creates all Game Counters (custom hooks to access game Context, to track place in game)
+Uses React's Context API  to track user's place in the game.
+It creates all Game Counters, which are custom React hooks to access game Context, to track the player's place in the game.

 #### Game Counters